 In other words although a coordinated central strategy is vital to the success of government digital transformation, you actually have to give citizens something they want – and mustn’t make a mess of deployment!

-Find out more about the work that Orange Business Services has done to help the digital transformation of governments.
+Find out more about the work that Orange Business has done to help the digital transformation of governments.
 This includes deploying a secure network for the Belgian Ministry of Foreign Affairs.

 After a Masters in Computer Science, I decided that I preferred writing about IT rather than programming.
 My 20-year writing career has taken me to Hong Kong and London where I've edited and written for IT, business and electronics publications.
 In 2002 I co-founded Futurity Media with Stewart Baines where I continue to write about a range of topics such as unified communications, cloud computing and enterprise applications.